Lzhcanteatanymore/Lzhcanteatanymore.github.io/_pages/cv.md

 * Optimization for Functinal Data Analysis with SGD, Jun 2024 - present
   * Xi'an Jiaotong University
-  * Duties includes: Coded with R to simulate the optimation method for functional data analysis with SGD algorithm
+  * Duties includes: Coded with R to simulate the optimization method for functional data analysis with SGD algorithm
   * Supervisor: Prof. Hua Liu